Tamothy/favorite_bands/README.md

 ## Description

-This contains an CSS layout practicing columns and floats, utilizing floats lefts and CSS selectors.
+This contains a CSS layout practicing columns and floats, utilizing floats lefts and CSS selectors

 ## Setup/Installation Requirements